Aisle5Oakland/aisle5oakland.github.io/_beermenu/67-Federation-Booyah-Ale.md

  - is_light: " "
  - is_malty: "True"
  - is_sour: " "
 long_desc: "A fall seasonal butternut squash beer with sage and cardamom full of harvest season flavors.
-Brewed with Admiral Malts "
+Brewed with Admiral Malts"
 ---